enze-chen/mi-book-2021/week_3/11/presentations.md

 As to the sequence of slides, here is one suggestion that you may or may not wish to follow:
 1. Title slide: Title of presentation, your affiliation, and one figure (that may or may not reappear later; in any case, you shouldn't spend time discussing the figure here).
 1. Intro slide: What is the problem and why is it significant?
-1. Methods slide: What approach did you take, what software did you use, what data did you use, etc.
 1. Data/Results slide: Some data visualization, statistical analysis, initial model performance, etc.
 1. Results/Discussion slide: Screening results, materials selection, feature importance, etc.
 1. Conclusion: Summary of presentation, next steps, broader impacts, etc.